 The Takeaway

 Activist involvement adds a takeover premium to a stock, and that premium evaporates when the activist exits.
 UMG holders are learning that today.
-Howard Hughes and Chipotle holders are watching a different version of the same playbook: concentrated capital, long duration, and a willingness to either win the campaign or take the money and move on.
+Howard Hughes holders are watching a different version of the same playbook: concentrated capital, long duration, and a willingness to either win the campaign or take the money and move on.
 With roughly $1.5 billion in proceeds to redeploy, where Ackman lands next is worth watching.